stivenbg/stivenbg.github.io/aboutme.md

 **Not about research**

 I see beauty everywhere specially in words.
-My favorite exercice is writing poetry.
+My favorite exercice is doing poetry.
 I see beauty in dancing, which i consider being an extended form of poetry.

 I see beauty in culture.
 Which is why I love traveling countries.